AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-error-when-creating-request-from-outlook.md

 "The following error occurred: File with handle xxxx does not exist."

-This occurs only when an assigment is made for the new request, either through the request queue or manually when creating the request.
+This occurs only when an assignment is made for the new request, either through the request queue or manually when creating the request.

 _First reported on August 10, 2022._